Htbxbsr/Valheim-Atlas/docs/DEBUG_RUNBOOK.md

 - Always enabled; content updates on mouse move and is refreshed periodically (~4 Hz) while the cursor is over the canvas.
 - The debug panel shows biome/hotspot/location status; world/zone coordinates are shown in the top-left HUD.
 - A Players HUD below the cursor HUD lists frame-scoped players and allows click-to-center.
+- Clicking a player name enables follow mode (locks view to that player on new frames).
+This is currently reliable in Firefox; Chrome may be inconsistent.
 - **Where:** `out/viewer.data.js:updateDebugOverlay`, `out/viewer.data.js:maybeUpdateDebug`, timer in `out/viewer.ui.js` mousemove handler.

+**Worker offload (Chromium playback)**
+- Flow aggregation, JSON parse/normalize, union hotspots/buckets, and flow/players rendering are offloaded to `out/viewer.decode.worker.js` during Chromium playback.
+- If `OffscreenCanvas` is unavailable or the worker errors, the viewer falls back to main-thread rendering and logs a one-time console message:
+  - `[Valheim Atlas] Worker offload disabled: OffscreenCanvas not supported.`
+  - `[Valheim Atlas] Worker offload disabled: worker error.`
+  - `[Valheim Atlas] Flow layer worker error.
+Falling back.`
+  - `[Valheim Atlas] Players layer worker error.
+Falling back.`

 ## 4) Rotation tool (tools/rotate_monthly.py)